 Advanced Standing

-- An alum of the King University BSW program is eligible for this option.
+• Available to alumni of the King University BSW program

-- Full-time students can to graduate in as little as 12 months.
+• Full-time students can graduate in as little as 12 months

 Leadership

-The MSW program’s founding coordinator is Dr. Clifford Rosenbohm.
-Dr. Rosenbohm is well-respected in the Social Work academic community and has served significant leadership roles in the discipline including as Director of Field Instruction, Department Chair, MSW Program Director, and Director of a School of Social Work.
+The MSW program’s founding coordinator is Clifford Rosenbohm, Ph.D.
+Rosenbohm is well respected in the Social Work academic community and has served significant leadership roles in the discipline including as Director of Field Instruction, Department Chair, MSW Program Director, and Director of a School of Social Work.
 He has also worked extensively on the accreditation side of social work education and currently serves as a Commissioner on the executive committee of the Commission on Accreditation, CSWE.
 Additionally, he serves on Social Work Professional Accreditation Council of the Council of Christian Colleges & Universities (CCCU).

-Dr. Rosenbohm is leading King’s national search to bring well-qualified, Christ-centered, and student-focused faculty to the program for both leadership and teaching roles.
+Rosenbohm leads King’s national search to bring well-qualified, Christ-centered, and student-focused faculty to the program for both leadership and teaching roles.

-Learn more about the King University Master of Social Work program by reading the handbook, CLICK HERE
+Learn more about the King University Master of Social Work program by reading the handbook.

 Accreditation